Building connection among Berkeley blue-space users

 There are many communities of waterfront users at the Berkeley waterfront - dog walkers, sailors, boatowners, kayakers, swimmers, families coming to picnic, school kids on field trips to Adventure Playground and Shorebird Park, fishers along the shoreline, and sunset seekers to view one of the most iconic images in California.
 BWCC’s goal is to develop projects that raise awareness of these groups - including historical perspectives - and enhance the sense of community at the Berkeley waterfront.

 What should an Environmental Impact Report to put a ferry at the waterfront cover?
-In May, BWCC submitted this document in response to the city's request for comments on putting a ferry at the pier.
-This is a proposal separate from an option of repairing pier and reopen, advocated by the Save the Pier group, to what it was before the July 2015 closure (10 years already, can you believe?).
-The WETA-Ferry plan would replace the 3000' old pier with a 580' pier and ferry terminal, an possibly extension of 500' and a breakwater.
-Big issues:
+In May, BWCC submitted this document in response to the city's request for scoping suggestions.
+This is a proposal separate from an option of repairing and reopening the pier, as advocated by the Save the Pier group, to what it was before the July 2015 closure (10 years already, can you believe?).
+The WETA-Ferry plan would replace the existing 3000' pier (how it was before closure) with a 580' pier and ferry terminal (see Jack London terminal for general idea) and a breakwater, with the city possibly extending it another 500'.

--Will the city use the reduced use of waterfront caused by pier closure and parking lot closures as baseline for studying impacts?
+-Will the city use the reduced use of waterfront caused by pier closure and parking lot closures as baseline for calculating impacts?

 -Will alternative plans be entertained?